Covid 19 – When Will Weddings Return To Normal?

 Receptions in marquees at home or in unregulated buildings

-Government guidance has required weddings and receptions to be in Covid-safe venues.
+Government guidance has required weddings and receptions to be in COVID-safe venues until now.
 These are typically venues inspected by the local authority.

 Reassuring your guests